 Take “urgent action” to prevent thick smog from further engulfing the city of more than 10 million people.

-In Pakistan, air quality is having a strong impact on public health.
-The problem of smog is increasing day by day in the winter season and affect the quality of life.
-Researchers have concluded the negative impacts of poor air quality because it affects morbidity, mortality, and quality of healthy life.
+In Pakistan, air quality is having a substantial impact on public health.
+The smog problem is increasing day by day in the winter season and affects the quality of life.
+Researchers have concluded the adverse effects of poor air quality because it affects morbidity, mortality, and quality of healthy life.
 Smog is dangerous for public health.
-Smog is more threatening effects for children, elderly people, pregnant women and already ill people from respiratory diseases.
-The major concern of smog is due to weather, temperature, precipitation, sunshine and calm wind.
+Smog is more threatening for children, older adults, pregnant women and already ill people from respiratory diseases.
+The primary concern of smog is due to weather, temperature, precipitation, sunshine and calm wind.

 According to the Pakistan Air Quality Initiative (PAQI), air pollution caused 59,241 deaths in Pakistan each year.

 In 2019 reports, smog in big cities of Pakistan like Karachi, Gujranwala, Rawalpindi and Lahore was 6.4 times higher than the World Health Organization’s (WHO) guidelines.
 Most polluted cities are from Punjab, which ranks higher in the unhealthy and hazardous category.
 Smog is affecting public health.
 In 2019, Pakistan with a Particule Matter 2.5 reading of 65.81 μg/m³, putting it into the ‘unhealthy’ rating category.
 Pakistan ranked 2nd position out of the most polluted countries in the world.
 Sometimes, people leave their places due to environmental pollution.

 Read more about human migration due to environmental factors.
 Click on the link for details.

 |City||Country||AVG 2019 (µg/m³)|